Trump sees Nunes memo as a way to discredit the Russia investigation

 Republicans, especially those closely aligned with Trump in the House, have argued the memo must be released because it details abuse of power by law enforcement officials.
 But Democrats have said that memo is nothing more than an attempt by Nunes -- who was a member of the executive committee leading Trump presidential transition team -- and other Republicans to undercut special counsel Robert Mueller's Russia investigation.

-CNN's Gloria Borger, Abby Phillip, Jeremy Diamond and Jeff Zeleny contributed to this report.
+CNN's Gloria Borger, Abby Phillip, Jeremy Diamond, Jeff Zeleny and Jim Acosta contributed to this report.